perfsonar/docs/manage_ntp.rst

 #.
 After a loading screen you should see a possibly new list of selected servers.
 Note that by default perfSONAR selects the closest servers so it is possible this list will remain unchanged.

     .. image:: images/manage_ntp-closest2.png
 #.
 Click **Save** to apply your changes.
-Green message appears to confirm successfull configuration change.
+Green message appears to confirm successful configuration change.

 .. _manage_ntp-known: